heroiccoder/frontend-nanodegree-mobile-portfolio/README.md

 Using chrome developer tools I got optimized versions of my images.
 I also used GIMP to scale the pizza image used on the website because the browser was loading a much bigger picture than necessary.

 I minified css and js.
 I re ordered the scripts so as to minimize the critical rendering path.
 I also included width and height on the images per pagespeed suggestion.

+Finally, per reviewer suggestion, I created a grunt task to automate minifying, replacing the css/js files with their minified version and copying everything to a dist folder.
+HTML is also minified and automatically corrected to use production version of css/js files.

 Optimizations - Second Part